SACAT can review certain decisions made under the Land Acquisition Act 1969.

 - ensure you are ready to pay the required fee for making an application.

-2. In the keyword field type the word ‘Land acquisition’ as shown below and then scroll down to select the correct application type.
+2. In the keyword field type the word ‘Land acquisition’ as shown below.

 - uploading a copy of the decision with your online application